brandons209/Red-bot-Cogs/README.md

 #### MoreAdmin
 More admin commands that provide various functionality.
 **Features**:
 - Purge(kick) inactive users with a specific role.
 Can purge by last message or account age.
-DM's user with a notice of removal and an invite link to rejoin the guild.
-Logs purges to modlog.
+DM's user with a notice of removal and an invite link to rejoin the guild. ~~Logs purges to modlog.~~(removed logging for now)
 - Set channel to display online/total users for guild.
 - Log "suspicious" users who join.
 Suspicious users are new accounts, threshold to determine an account as new can be set.
 - Give and remove roles based on user's currents roles.
 This allows setting a role to be giveable by users who have a specific set role.